 Now the plate looked very exciting and was full of lots of lovely bright colours.
-We decided to start with the sandwiches, which were the same ones that we had with the afternoon tea when we visited last November, simple flavours but still very nice and decently filled.
+I decided to start with the sandwiches, which were the same ones that I had with the afternoon tea last November, simple flavours but still very nice and decently filled.

 Next on the list to try were the cheese and onion roll (which was tasty but very small) and the mini steak pie that was full of soft beef encased in flaky pastry and came with spicy horseradish and cooling creme fraiche.

-We saved the scone and mini Victoria sponge for last.
-The cheese scone was very light and packed full of cheese (if you're not a massive cheese lover you may have found it a bit overpowering) and given that the sweet treats at Acklam Hall were the star of the show last time, we were not disappointed by the little cake, which was absolutely delicious.
+I saved the scone and mini Victoria sponge for last.
+The cheese scone was very light and packed full of cheese (if you're not a massive cheese lover you may have found it a bit overpowering) and given that the sweet treats at Acklam Hall were the star of the show last time, I was not disappointed by the little cake, which was absolutely delicious.

-So, would we pick the savoury afternoon tea over the traditional afternoon tea of scones and cakes?
-Not every time, but it was certainly nice to give it a go and there were a lot of delicious things in Acklam Hall's savoury afternoon tea (our favourites were the ham hock croquette and the mini steak pie.)
+So, would I pick the savoury afternoon tea over the traditional afternoon tea of scones and cakes?
+Not every time, but it was certainly nice to give it a go and there were a lot of delicious things in Acklam Hall's savoury afternoon tea (my favourites were the ham hock croquette and the mini steak pie.)

-As this was a savoury afternoon tea we decided not to score it as it did not match up against the categories we rank against.
-However we would still recommend Acklam Hall for both sweet and savoury afternoon teas!
+As this was a savoury afternoon tea I decided not to score it as it did not match up against the categories I normally rank against.
+However I would still recommend Acklam Hall for both sweet and savoury afternoon teas!